mattwellss/MustacheTheme/README.md

 * `yarn install` (get [yarn](https://yarnpkg.com/en/docs/install) first, of course)
 * `webpack-dev-server`
-  * N.B. the `fakedata.js` data points to images available at `127.0.0.1:8080`.
+  * N.B. the `fakedata.ts` data points to images available at `127.0.0.1:8080`.
 This probably won't work for you.
   * This generates the bundle using webpack and hosts it at localhost:8000